Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | `scale`      | `number` | Scale transformation value.      |

 ### PanMode Enum
-Determine how your component must behave when it reaches the specified boundaries by the container enclosing it.

 | Property |Description |
 |----------|------------|
 | `CLAMP`  | Prevents the user from dragging the component out of the specified boundaries. |